hantswilliams/HHA_504_2023/WK4/assignment4a-selfmanaged.md

 #### **2. MySQL Workbench for Database Interaction**:
 - Install and configure MySQL Workbench on your local machine.
 - Connect MySQL Workbench to the MySQL instances you set up in step 1.
-- Design and generate an Entity-Relationship Diagram (ERD) for your databases using MySQL Workbench.
+- Based off my provided SQL scripts in the WK4/code folder, generate an Entity-Relationship Diagram (ERD) for your databases using MySQL Workbench.
+You must create at least one new table, with at least 3 fields, that contains a primary key and a foreign key that connects it to another table.
+You can create the same data in both instances on Azure and GCP.

-#### **3. Optional: Python Script for Database Interaction**:
+#### **3. OPTIONAL BUT HIGHLY RECOMMENDED: Python Script for Database Interaction**:
 - Write a Python script that connects to your MySQL database.
+Please use my script as a example in WK4/code/python_connectionExample.py
-- Then using pandas, create some fake dumy data for each of the databases.
+- Then using pandas, create some fake dumy data for each of the tables in your databases.
 Push the data into them.
 - Then retrieve data from one of the tables and store it in a Pandas DataFrame.
 - Document the process, including the libraries used, the connection method, and any challenges faced.
 - If you do this step, be sure to use a .ENV file to store your connection keys, and .gitignore to avoid sharing the .ENV file with github